sahilrajput03/sahilrajput03/thoughts-principles-react/src/thoughts.md

 - Excellence is not an act but a habit. ~ Aristotle

 - Even habits need to be performed consciously. ~ Sahil

+- You almost always have hints of fixing the problems. ~ Sahil